 A great way to make your art more vibrant is to use warm colors against cool ones.
 Cool colors recede and warm colors advance.
 When you do this it makes the warm color really stand out.

 This is similar to using opposites next to each other but they do not have to be exact opposites and the colors have to be a cool/warm combo which gives you more scope in your painting.
-This is perfect for flowers which are more likely to have a green background than a blue or purple one.
+This is perfect for flowers that are more likely to have a green background than a blue or purple one.

 It also creates depth to your painting which itself gives more life.
 If you look at any landscape tutorial or painting you can see this method in action easily.
 The background is often a softer, paler, or more subdued color.
 Cooler colors are often used to create depth because of this.
 Even look at a photo or go outside and take a look at the local landscape where this occurs naturally.